sucrose-desu/alice-webapp/README.md

 npm run start:dev
 ```

-Runs the app in the development mode.\
-Open [http://localhost:8443](http://localhost:8443) to view it in the browser.
+Open [http://localhost:8443](http://localhost:8443) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
+You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:8443/api](http://localhost:8443/api).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## 📦 Compiles and minifies for production